dougblack/dougblack.io/markdown/flask-restful-101.md

 # Flask-RESTful 101
 #### Posted on September 14th, 2013

 There are tons of great frameworks to help you build restful APIs.
-Today we're going to look at my favorite python framework: [Flask-RESTful](http://flask-restful.readthedocs.org/en/latest/index.html).
-I'm also completely and totally biased towards it, since it was built by Twilio and I'm currently a maintainer of the [project](https://github.com/twilio/flask-restful).
+Today we're going to look at my favorite python framework: [Flask-RESTful][flask-restful-home].
+I'm also completely and totally biased towards it, since it was built by Twilio and I'm currently a maintainer of the [project][flask-restful-github].
 That being said, let's get started.

 ## Flask
-Flask-RESTful is an extension of [Flask](http://flask.pocoo.org/docs/), which itself is built on many of the excellent utilities provided by [Werkzeug](http://werkzeug.pocoo.org/).
+Flask-RESTful is an extension of [Flask][flask-home], which itself is built on many of the excellent utilities provided by [Werkzeug][werkzeug-home].
 Flask lets you do things like this:

     from flask import Flask
     app = Flask(__name__)